-- Germany: 1 BTES research project, 1 EGS research site, 3 DBHE projects, 2 ATES projects, and 34 HE projects (Bundesverband Geothermie, 2024) - Austria: (1 ATES project and 12 HE projects, with 2 of the HE projects in the agricultural sector) - Hungary: (more than 1000 HE projects, 400 of them in the agricultural sector) - Croatia: (4-5 HE projects, 2 of them in the agricultural sector) - Slovenia: (1 DBHE project and 2 HE projects, 1 HE project in the agricultural sector)
+- Germany: 1 BTES research project, 1 EGS research site, 3 DBHE projects, 2 ATES projects, and 34 HE projects (Bundesverband Geothermie, 2024) (none to date in the industrial sector) - Austria: 1 ATES project and 12 HE projects (none in the industrial sector) - Hungary: more than 1000 HE projects, with more than 50 of them in the industrial sector - Croatia: 4-5 HE projects (none in the industrial sector) - Slovenia: 1 DBHE project and 2 HE projects (none in the industrial sector)

-More than 400 geothermal projects are providing heat in the agriculture sector, mostly using the HE technology.
-The majority of the geothermal development to date has been in Hungary, while in other partner countries there are only a few projects.
+As can be seen from the list above, Hungary leads the TRANSGEO partner countries in using geothermal for industrial applications, focusing on the HE technology.
+The reason for the lack of application in other countries and of other technologies could be the lack of information, awareness, and economic potential compared to other available technologies on the market.
+Therefore, it is important to present the potential benefits and opportunities for using geothermal energy in industry where such application would be applicable and economically justified.
 Most development of geothermal projects is connected to newly drilled wells, but existing data from nearby abandoned wells are almost always used to reduce the prospecting risks.
-Accordingly, there is a large opportunity to raise awareness of reuse of abandoned wells, repurposing them for geothermal energy exploitation with reduced technical and financial risk by implementing current technologies and using available data (Appendices 1-5, Questionnaires from partner countries).
+Accordingly, there is a large opportunity to raise awareness of the existence and potential of repurposing abandoned wells for geothermal energy exploitation with reduced technical and financial risk by implementing current technologies and using available data (Appendices 1-5, Questionnaires from partner countries).